Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Methodology

-This \change{sufficiently} ensures that input signals in historical data are informative to excite all the representative responses from the target building system.
-Once such an informative input sequence is collected, Willems' Fundamental Lemma can be applied to characterize the I/O responses of an LTI system.
-While $n_x$ is generally unknown to us, it is noteworthy that it can be estimated from historical data~\cite{van2012subspace} and a conservative overestimate of $n_x$ can be used to design the DDP.
-For \change{a} more detailed discussion about Willems' fundamental lemma, we refer the interested reader to~\cite{mariano2021review}.
+where $n_u$ and $n_w$ denote the dimensions of $u$ and $w$.
+This condition sufficiently ensures that the input signals in historical data are informative to excite all the representative responses from the target system.
+Once such an informative input sequence is collected, Willems' Fundamental Lemma can be applied to characterize the I/O responses of the LTI system.
+Although $n_x$ is generally unknown to us, it can be estimated from historical data~\cite{van2012subspace}, and a conservative overestimate of $n_x$ can be used~\cite{coulson2019data}.
+For a more detailed discussion about Willems' fundamental lemma, interested readers are referred to~\cite{willems2005note,coulson2019data}.

-\todo[inline]{Thought I wrote the paper as you what intended, you may better introduce BT formally.
-Meanwhile, you should not sometimes use BT and sometimes to Willems' fundamental lemma.
-I would say just use Willems' fundamental lemma throughout the paper is more appropriate. \\ Modification --- keep only the lemma}